-It's Time To Ditch These 10 Outdated Travel Tips
+It's Time To Ditch These 10 Outdated Travel Tips In 2024

 For newbie travelers and veterans alike, there are particular travel habits we all have.
 Whether it's getting to the airport ridiculously early or only buying a ticket on a certain day of the week, we all have our travel quirks.
 But, over time, some of those habits might become outdated and need to be swapped out — isn't that right, Mapquest?
 While some former travel habits just end up defunct over time, other travel tips might make your vacation more stressful than it needs to be.

-The idea that you're doomed to always get jet lag, no matter your preparation, and the thought tat everyone will speak English wherever you travel are two things that Barefoot Nomad debunked in their exploration of travel myths.
-Even tried and true travel tips can fall out of fashion as we all continue to advance our daily lives with technology and other mediums.
+The idea that you're doomed to always get jet lag, no matter your preparation, and the thought that everyone will speak English wherever you travel are two things that have been debunked.
+Even tried-and-true travel tips can fall out of fashion as we all continue to advance our daily lives with technology and other mediums.
 Actually, there are a ton of things travelers still swear by that aren't necessary elements of any adventure.
-So listen to folks like Nerd Wallet who insist you don't need to dress up in hope of a business class upgrade and take the following 10 tips as a sign that it's a good idea to let go of old habits.
+For instance, you don't need to dress up in hope of a business class upgrade.

-Leave the guidebooks
+1. Leave the guidebooks

 We love a guidebook.
 They can offer insights into a place you might not have gotten without them.
 You can learn all about what to do in a given city, what foods you absolutely must try, and how best to plan your trip.
-That said, guidebooks can also add unneeded weight to your luggage, become one more thing to tote around, or they might just be a waste of space on your trip.
+That said, guidebooks can also add unneeded weight to your luggage, becoming one more thing to tote around, or they might just be a waste of space on your trip.
 Experts speaking to The Washington Post affirmed that guidebooks aren't obsolete in themselves, but rather a piece of a traveler's puzzle in planning a trip.

-"Guidebooks are now among a suite of tools people use," Grace Fujimoto, acquisitions director at Avalon Travel told the outlet.
+"Guidebooks are now among a suite of tools people use," Grace Fujimoto, acquisitions director at Avalon Travel, told the outlet.
 Fujimoto confirmed to the outlet that these books have been shifting to digital formats even before the COVID-19 pandemic.
 Lonely Planet's Chris Zeiher also told The Washington Post that the purpose of the books seems to be changing a bit, saying "guidebooks are evolving into this experiential, curated collection."
 Zeiher added that publishers like Lonely Planet are evolving with the cultural changes, too.

-The Travel suggests swapping out heavy books with saved research on your phone for quick reference while you're traveling.
+Swap out heavy books with saved research on your phone for quick reference while you're traveling.
 Rather than lugging around a heavy guidebook, saved links on your phone are easier to access from wherever in the world you are.
 Plus, it's cheaper than buying a brand-new book every time you go somewhere new.

-Booking a flight well in advance
+2. Book a flight well in advance

 Travelers generally know that booking a flight last minute will mean surging prices, though the same can be said for booking too early, as well.
 "There's no reason to look more than two months in advance," Seth Kaplan, Managing Partner of Airline Weekly, told CNBC.
 "If you're thinking, 'I just want to lock it in so at least it doesn't go higher,' that's what they want you to think!
 Less than two months out, they will drop the fares to fill the flight with more price-sensitive and patient people, before then raising them again for last-minute bookers."